 Skin and nail reactions

 Rash (including dermatitis acneiform), pruritus, dry skin, and skin ulcer occurred in patients treated with amivantamab (see section 4.8).
 Patients should be instructed to limit sun exposure during and for 2 months after Rybrevant therapy.
 Protective clothing and use of broad-spectrum UVA/UVB sunscreen are advisable.
-Alcohol-free emollient cream is recommended for dry areas.
-A prophylactic approach to rash prevention should be considered.
-This includes prophylactic therapy with an oral antibiotic (e.g., doxycycline or minocycline, 100 mg twice daily) starting on Day 1 for the first 12 weeks of treatment and after completion of oral antibiotic therapy, topical antibiotic lotion to the scalp (e.g., clindamycin 1%) for the next 9 months of treatment.
-Non-comedogenic skin moisturiser on the face and whole body (except scalp) and chlorhexidine solution to wash hands and feet should be considered beginning on Day 1 and continued for the first 12 months of treatment.
+A prophylactic approach to rash prevention is recommended.
+This includes prophylactic therapy, at treatment initiation, with an oral antibiotic (e.g., doxycycline or minocycline, 100 mg twice daily) starting on Day 1 for the first 12 weeks of treatment and after completion of oral antibiotic therapy, topical antibiotic lotion to the scalp (e.g., clindamycin 1%) for the next 9 months of treatment.
+Non-comedogenic skin moisturiser (ceramide-based or other formulations that provide long-lasting skin hydration and exclude drying agents are preferred) on the face and whole body (except scalp) and chlorhexidine solution to wash hands and feet is recommended beginning on Day 1 and continued for the duration of treatment.

 Prescriptions for topical and/or oral antibiotics and topical corticosteroids are recommended to be available at the time of initial dosing to minimise any delay in reactive management should rash develop despite prophylactic treatment.
-If skin reactions develop, topical corticosteroids and topical and/or oral antibiotics should be administered.
+If skin reactions develop, supportive care, topical corticosteroids and topical and/or oral antibiotics should be administered.
 For Grade 3 or poorly-tolerated Grade 2 events, systemic antibiotics and oral steroids should also be administered.
 Patients presenting with severe rash that has an atypical appearance or distribution or lack improvement within 2 weeks should be referred promptly to a dermatologist.
 Rybrevant should be dose reduced, interrupted, or permanently discontinued based on severity (see section 4.2).

 Toxic epidermal necrolysis (TEN) has been reported.
 Treatment with this medicinal product should be discontinued if TEN is confirmed.